atom/atom/docs/rfcs/001-project-specific-configuration.md

 // "fontSize = 16" is output

 atom.config.observe('editor.fontSize', (value) => { console.log(`fontSize = ${value}`) })
+// "fontSize = 16" is output because observe calls the handler with the initial value

 atom.config.set('editor.fontSize', 16)
 // "fontSize = 16" is output even though the value that would be returned at this point is still `16`